ludviglundh/Electron-Test/README.md

-## Quickify
+## Quick Add for Spotify

 Build with react and electron

-### What does quickify do?
+### What does it do?

-Quickify is an macOS Tray Application built with React using Electron.
+Quick Add for Spotify is an macOS Tray Application built with React using Electron.
 The idea is to quickly add your current playing track to a playlist of your choice

 ### TODO